scalr-tutorials/bulk-import-toolkit/3_import/README.md

 The `bulk_import.py` script in this directory executes the import plans created in the previous step.

 The script saves its progress after each successful step - so it is safe to run it multiple times or to relaunch it if it is interrupted.
-To clear the saved state, for instance if you made changes to Scalr, remove the `.status` file that is created next to the import plan.
+To clear the saved state, for instance if you made changes to Scalr that require a new run (creating or deleting target farms and farm roles), remove the `.status` file that is created next to the import plan.

 ### Usage